-If the unit is supplied with a thrust pot (see Figure 14), the thrust pot should be installed on top of the discharge head or motor stand before installing the driver.
+If the unit is supplied with a thrust pot (see Figure 19), the thrust pot should be installed on top of the discharge head or motor stand before installing the driver.
 The driving mechanism of the thrust pot assembly is similar to the hollow shaft motor.
-(See Figure 7)
+(See Figure 12)

 - 1. Attach a sling to the thrust pot assembly through the windows on the motor adapter and hoist the assembly over the top of the discharge head. - 2.
-Clean the mounting face with a flat file to remove any burr of the discharge head and the thrust pot.
-Lower the thrust pot assembly and orient it so that the bolt hole on the base of the thrust pot and the top flange of the discharge head are lined up.
-Install all the bolts to secure the assembly to the discharge head.

-- 3. Lower the drive shaft through the quill of the thrust pot assembly to meet the shaft coupling.
+Clean the mounting face with a flat file to remove any burrs of the discharge head and the thrust pot.
+Lower the thrust pot assembly and orient it so that the bolt hole on the base of the thrust pot and the top flange of the discharge head are line up.
+Install all the bolts to secure the assembly to the discharge head. - 3.
+Lower the drive shaft through the quill of the thrust pot assembly to meet the shaft coupling.
 Apply a thin film of oil to the head shaft thread and screw into the shaft coupling. - 4.
-For unit with mechanical seal and flanged coupling, install the spacer flange coupling as instructed on page 16. - 5.
+For unit with mechanical seal and flanged coupling, install the spacer flange coupling as instructed on page 20. - 5.
 Install the gib key (#16) into the drive shaft and the hollow shaft clutch. - 6.
 Install the adjusting nut (#17) to hand tight. - 7.
 With shafting all the way down and the impellers resting on their seats, turn the adjusting nut (#17) in counter-clockwise direction, thus lifting the shaft, until the impellers just clear their seats and the shaft/motor turns free by hand.
 This removes all deflection from the shaft. - 8.
-Line-up one of the holes in the adjusting nut with the nearest hole in the driver coupling.
+For enclosed impellers, if pump setting is 200 feet or less, make another two turns on the adjusting nut for the first 100 feet (3 turns for 12 tpi shaft) Line-up one of the holes in the adjusting nut with the nearest hole in the driver coupling.
 Insert the capscrew in the hole and tighten it.